yangwill/iNeRF-public/README.md

 contains many important details about the repository.

 Additionally, many important details on training the NeRF can be found at https://github.com/sxyu/pixel-nerf.
+In fact, pixel-nerf is included sort of as a subrepository.

 This README will only contain details for running the part of the project relevant to the CIS 6800 Final Project.

+## Environment Setup

+The authors of pixelNeRF and iNeRF recommend using conda through `conda env create -f environment.yml`, but I prefer creating a virtual environment and installing the requirements through `pip -r requirements.txt`.
+The latest versions of the required packages are compatible with the following scripts.

 ## Cube Tossing Dataset